N → NNE

 Landing Zone

 Launch is located on a grassy patch (see orange square on image to the right) – on Queen of Colonies Pde, Moffat Beach.
-Get directions >

 Launch Technicalities:

 Moffats is very “boosty”, launching you straight into the lift band.
 Expect that in winds above 8 knots your wing will lift you off your feet.
-Use the assistance of an anchor from another pilot where possible
+Use the assistance of an anchor from another pilot where possible.

 It is recommended not to reverse launch in 12 knots or above.
-You should cobra launch, facing uphill (east) – ensure you have practised cobra launching on that side of your wing.
+You should cobra launch, facing uphill (East) – ensure you have practised cobra launching on that side of your wing.

 A “stuff-up” in strong winds could result in you being dragged into bushes, or over the railing.
 Or worse – into spectators, parked cars or traffic.
 Assess your capability judicously – “stuffing up” can happen but at this site it is not only dangerous, it creates anxiety for locals, which is irresponsible and risks access.